east-sussex-county-council/Escc.Umbraco.UserAccessManager/README.md

 ### Inbound Links

 Show links into a specific page Url.
 It checks for links in content (Umbraco nodes), the redirects database and it also checks other links (external?) by reading a file produced by Inspyder.
+Read more about [checking for inbound links to a page](Documentation/InboundLinks.md).

-## Permissions
+## Page expiry notifications

-**WebServices**: Has full permission to the entire application.

-**ServiceDesk**: Has permission to lookup a user and initiate a password reset.
+Web authors are emailed when pages they are responsible for are due to expire in the next few days.
+Read more about [page expiry notifications](Documentation/PageExpiry.md).